Stephen M. Drance: Career

 In 1957, Drance moved to Canada, where he became an assistant professor at the University of Saskatchewan.
 In 1963 he became an associate professor at the University of British Columbia in Vancouver.
 It was at this university in 1966, that he gained the position of professor and in 1973 head of the Department of Ophthalmology, which he held until his retirement in 1990.

-Drance has more than 300 contributions to the glaucoma literature spanning half a century and addresses every conceivable aspect of the disease, along with being the co-author of five books.
+Drance published more than 300 papers on glaucoma over half a century and addressed every conceivable aspect of the disease, along with being the co-author of five books.

 The Vancouver General Hospital Eye Care Centre was established in Vancouver in 1983 due to the eight million dollars Drance helped raise.
 For 18 years, he served as Chairman of the University of British Columbia's Department of Ophthalmology, and merged clinical care seamlessly into an environment of teaching and research.

-Drance has trained 35 fellows, whose contributions continue to move glaucoma care forward.
+Drance trained 35 fellows, whose contributions continue to move glaucoma care forward.

-His accomplishments have been widely recognized, through numerous honorary fellowships, honorary degrees and awards.
-Drance's expertise has taken him around the world.
-He has been a visiting professor or guest lecturer across Canada and the United States as well as in Australia, New Zealand, France, Mexico, England, Panama, Germany, the Netherlands, Belgium, Japan, Poland, Italy, Greece, the Czech Republic and Hungary.
+Drance's accomplishments have been widely recognized, through numerous honorary fellowships, honorary degrees, and awards.
+His expertise took him around the world.
+He was a visiting professor or guest lecturer across Canada and the United States as well as in Australia, New Zealand, France, Mexico, England, Panama, Germany, the Netherlands, Belgium, Japan, Poland, Italy, Greece, the Czech Republic and Hungary.